jarvisteach/appJar/mkdocs/rwbatools/docs/Bars.md

     Returns the value of the checked radio button.

-##Status
+##Statusbar
+___
-Adds a status bar along the bottom of the GUI.
+Adds a statusbar along the bottom of the GUI.
 This can be used for easy debugging, or as info for the user.

 ####Create Statuses

 * `.addStatus(header="", fields=1, side=None)`

-    This turns the status bar on, and if a header is supplied, will prepend the header before every message.
+    This turns the statusbar on, and if a header is supplied, will prepend the header before every message.
     If fields is populated, it''s possible to have multiple status bixes, each addressable by a number.
     Side can be set as LEFT/RIGHT to make the fields appear rom the left or rigt side, otherwise they will stretch equally.